 Italicus has a delicate floral nose with some herbal notes in the background.
 You can smell roses and orange blossoms and hints of rosemary.

 On the palate, Italicus is full of citrus flavor, grassy notes, sweetness, and slightly bitter notes from gentian roots.
 But this does not hide the fact that Italicus is first and foremost a rather sweet liqueur.

 Overall the orange taste is less pronounced than one might expect.
 It still exists but blends perfectly with the other citrus, herbal, and floral notes.

-The flavor profile is hard to compare with anything else.
+The flavor profile of Italicus is hard to compare with anything else.
 And if you want to replace Italicus, you'll have a hard time finding a perfect substitute.
 Your best bet might be using St. Germain elderflower liqueur.
-But still, this is not an ideal choice.

 You can drink Italicus neat, but that's not the way you typically want to enjoy this sweet liqueur.
 Mostly you will encounter it in cocktails or mixed with another alcoholic ingredient like Prosecco.